Dyvinia/BFPlusDocs/docs/details/heroes.md

     <a class="ability-item" data-text="Cal uses the Force to freeze enemies in front of him.
 By charging up this ability, he can extend the reach of this ability.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/calkestis/Cal_Freeze.svg">
       <span class="ability-name">Force Stasis</span>
-    </a><a class="ability-item" data-text="Cal switches forms to attack with a Double-Bladed lightsaber, increasing his stamina but reducing damage.">
+    </a><a class="ability-item" data-text="Cal switches forms to attack with a Double-Bladed lightsaber, increasing his stamina but reducing damage and deflection accuracy.">
       <img class="ability" class="no-lb" src="../../assets/abilities/heroes/calkestis/Cal_DoubleLightsaber.svg">
       <span class="ability-name">Double-Bladed</span>
     </a><a class="ability-item" data-text="Cal injects himself with a Stim Canister, instantly replenishing a large portion of his health.">